-- Anal Fin: Last bottom fin on a fish located near the anal opening; used in balance and steering - Caudal/Tail Fin: Fin on end of fish; used to propel the fish - Dorsal Fin: Top or backside fin on a fish; used for balance and protection - External Anatomy: The outside body parts - Gills: Organ a fish uses to obtain oxygen from the water - Lateral Line: Organ a fish uses to "feel" low vibrations; tiny microscopic pores - Nares: Organ a fish uses to smell; similar to nostrils - Pectoral Fin: Chest fins on a fish; used for balance - Scales: Protective cover on a fish; similar to skin - Slime: Covers scales; layer protects from bacteria, parasites, etc. - Ventral Fin: Bottom or belly fins on a fish; used in balance and steering - Vertebrate: Organism with a backbone ii "Fish Anatomy."
+- Anal Fin: Last bottom fin on a fish; located near the anal opening; used in balance and steering - Caudal/Tail Fin: Fin on end of fish; used to propel the fish - Dorsal Fin: Top or backside fin on a fish; used for balance and protection - External Anatomy: The outside body parts - Gills: Organ a fish uses to obtain oxygen from the water - Gill Filaments: Gill filaments absorb the oxygen from the water, and release carbon dioxide - Lateral Line: Organ a fish uses to "feel" low vibrations; tiny microscopic pores - Nares: Organ a fish uses to smell; similar to nostrils - Pectoral Fin: Chest fins on a fish; used for balance - Scales: Protective cover on a fish; similar to skin - Slime: Covers scales; layer protects from bacteria, parasites, etc. - Ventral Fin: Bottom or belly fins on a fish; used in balance and steering - Vertebrate: Organism with a backbone - i "Fish Anatomy."
+Florida Fish and Wildlife.
+2008.
+5 December 2008 <http://floridafisheries.com/fishes/anatomy.html>.